-Standards or interpretations issued but are not yet effective as of March 31, 2012 are listed below.
-The Group intends to adopt these standards and interpretations when they become effective.
+Standards or interpretations issued but are not yet effective as of December 31, 2012 are listed below.
+This is a listing of standard and interpretations issued, which the Group reasonably expects to be applicable at a future date.
+The Group intends to adopt these standards and interpretation when they become effective.
 Except as otherwise stated, the Group does not expect the adoption of these new standards and interpretations to have a significant impact on its financial statements.